I love helping people find practical, useful ways to have more creativity and beauty in their lives.

 Method 3: Dip the Tips in Hot Water

-Here is the fastest, most effective way to use heat in order to make your crayons sharp again:
+Here is the fastest, most effective way to use heat to make your crayons sharp again:

 - Dip the blunt end of a crayon in a bowl of hot water for about a minute.